ProtractorNinja/pixyll/_posts/2015-06-19-ocaml-and-python.md

 ## Python Strikes!

 Python to the rescue!
-I bet that Python could make it easy to extract the unit tests' function calls, get the interpreter to run them one-by-one, and build a log out of their output -- and Python certainly could!
+I guessed that Python could make it easy to extract the unit tests' function calls, get the interpreter to run them one-by-one, and build a log out of their output -- and Python certainly could!
 Here's the code (what it does should be pretty intuitive):

 ```python
 import re